Summer REU: Genes to Ecosystems

 Where will I live?

 We will most likely have students stay at the University Center in downtown Chicago and commute up to the Chicago Botanic Garden, located in Glencoe, IL.
-We will ensure that any housing is safe and follows CDC guidelines.
+This means interns will have a substantial daily commute (1.5 - 2 hours one-way via public transit) that includes up to 20 minutes of walking at a time.
 The Chicago Botanic Garden Summer REU program will provide funding for any relevant (as per grant guidelines) and/or necessary costs associated with housing and commuting costs incurred during the internship.
+REU mentors are encouraged to account for the long commute when scheduling their interns, including allowing interns to work from home, arrive late, or depart early from the Garden when possible.

 What are some expectations outside of my research experience?